Raydium is an on-chain order book AMM powering the evolution of DeFi

 With this in mind, our team got to work, and Raydium was born.

 🧬 The Raydium Protocol: An Ecosystem Sustaining AMM

 Unlike other AMM platforms, Raydium provides on-chain liquidity to a central limit order book, meaning that Raydium’s users and liquidity pools have access to the order flow and liquidity of the entire Serum ecosystem, and vice versa.
 All of this is supercharged by building on Solana, an incredibly fast and efficient blockchain.

 Raydium currently uses constant function K = Y*X. This equation has the special property that it is stateless and given any two tokens, without any information about their relative prices or value, it can provide “infinite” liquidity to traders.
 Raydium utilizes this equation and prices orders on the order book according to the Fibonacci sequence to provide up to 20 orders at a variety of prices with spreads as small as 20bps between them.
 This is an optimized solution to fit the exchange instructions onto a single Solana transaction.
 In the future, it’s expected that other liquidity providing models will be employed to take advantage of oracles and increased liquidity usage.

-Additionally, liquidity providers will be able to generate rewards from trading fees for contributing.
-Key pools will be incentivized with RAY tokens as farming rewards.
-Projects that want to reward users for providing liquidity can also add additional reward tokens.
+Additionally, liquidity providers will be able to generate additional tokens from trading fees for contributing.
+Key pools will be incentivized with RAY tokens.
+Projects that want to encourage users for providing liquidity can also distribute additional tokens.
 When new projects launch, they can utilize Raydium to create a new trading market and provide immediate liquidity to it.
-This way projects can get up and running and give traders a chance to effortlessly buy in.

 🗺 What’s ahead for Raydium?